 - Look for “FireStick” or “Android TV” download sections

-- Many legitimate developers provide their own codes
+- Many legitimate developers provide their own code

 - AFTVnews.com: The creators of the Downloader app often feature legitimate codes